- Cloud technology is helping companies do things that are simply not possible with traditional software

 - The supply chain is a network.
 The right information model must be network-based

-Recently, I attended the CSCMP global conference and heard something that reflects a common misunderstanding about cloud technology.
-It made me realize why the market has a long way to go before we see mass adoption and the end of traditional license-and-install software in the supply chain space.
+Recently, I attended the CSCMP global conference and heard something that reflects a common misunderstanding about what cloud technology really is.
+It made me realize why the market has a long way to go before we will see mass adoption and the end of traditional license-and-install software in the supply chain space.

+Here’s the quick story from CSCMP.
 My company was chairing the event’s “Emerging Technology” track, and we had developed a two-day program that was heavily tilted towards explaining cloud and its potential in the global supply chain arena.
-Clearly the issue is hot—we had a large, standing room only audience.
+Clearly the issue is hot—we had a very large, standing room only audience.

 Yes, cloud does mean you can use software applications through a standard Web browser, but that is just the tip of the iceberg.
 In supply chain, cloud technology is helping companies do things that are simply not possible with traditional software.
 It’s not because companies haven’t tried to apply software solutions to their supply chains.
 It’s not actually even a software problem.
 The problem has always been about how companies and partners connect, collaborate and share information.
 This is where there is still heavy confusion in the market.

 A lot of the blame can be placed on the vendor community for confusing everyone.
-Almost every technology company has jumped on the cloud bandwagon.
-The big established software companies will gladly sell you their software as a Web (or cloud) service and host it.
-It would still be your own private solution but would live on a server offsite with the vendor.
-So, while there are some nice IT economic advantages to this approach, it doesn’t really address the issue that has plagued supply chain technology for several decades.
+Almost every technology company has jumped on the cloud bandwagon because the future is clear—it’s cloudy.
+The big established software companies will gladly sell you their software as a Web (or cloud) service and host if for you.
+It would still be your own, private solution but it would live on a server offsite with the vendor.
+So while there are some nice IT economic advantages to this approach, it doesn’t really address the issue that has plagued supply chain technology for the past several decades.

 How do you connect a large global network of partners and get all of that valuable supply chain information into a single location, in a common format, in real time that everybody can see and act upon?
 Sometimes, this is referred to as the “single version of truth,” or the “Holy Grail” of supply chain management.
 This is where cloud supply chain is making its impact.

 Cloud supply chain creates an informational replica of the actual physical supply chain, capturing every movement, event, document, and information element across global partner communities.
 Everyone looks at the same standard set of information.
-If the state of one element changes, everybody sees it as it happens.
-Related objects also are linked in the cloud, meaning orders are connected to related shipments, which are connected to related documents, which are connected to related partners, which might also interact with an ERP or TMS system back at the enterprise.
-Supply chain is a network.
+If the state of any one element changes, everybody sees that change as it happens.
+Related objects are also linked in the cloud, meaning orders are connected to related shipments, which are connected to related documents, which are connected to related partners, which might also interact with an ERP or TMS system back at the enterprise.
+The supply chain is a network.
 The right information model must be network-based.

 Cloud supply chain takes the multi-tenancy concept a step further and applies it to the information network that connects partners.
-Here, multiple companies share the same network of integrations, data standards and information types.
-This is huge in supply chain because companies often have common partners, like carriers and 3PLs.
-Once a partner is “on” the network, they are pre-tooled to support the next companies that adopt the cloud platform.
-As more companies and partners get on the platform you’ll see a scenario where an entire industry is on the same information page.
+Here, multiple companies also share the same network of integrations, data standards and information types.
+This concept is huge in supply chain because companies often have common partners, like carriers and 3PLs.
+Once a partner is “on” the network, they are pre-tooled to support the next companies that adopt the cloud supply chain platform.
+As more companies and partners get on the platform you begin to see a scenario where an entire industry is on the same information page.